STAND. COM. REP. NO. 218

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 535 entitled:
+Your Committee on Energy & Environmental Protection, to which was referred H.B.
+No. 887 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 535, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 535, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 887, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 887, H.D.
+1, and be referred to the Committee on Transportation.